drghirlanda/alex/Docs/AlexManual.md

 - **Data**: This folder holds the data collected during experiment runs.

+- **Logs**: This one holds runtime messages recorded for each subject.

 The program `alex-init` generates a bare-bones experiment so that you know what files you need.
 It is run like this:

     alex-init -v <experiment name>

-This creates folder `<experiment name>` with the above mentioned subfolders (except Data, which is created on first run) and skeleton configuration files.
+This creates folder `<experiment name>` with the above mentioned subfolders (except Data and Logs, which are created on first run) and skeleton configuration files.

 ## Acknowledgments {#acknowledgements}